Postponed Tokyo Olympics hit 1-year-to-go mark -- again | Sports-Games

 Estimates in Japan suggest the postponement will cost $2 billion to $6 billion.
 The IOC and organizers acknowledge the "massive costs" but say it's too early to give a number.
 This is on top of the $12.6 billion that Japan says it's officially spending on the Olympics.
 However, a national auditor says the real cost is twice that much.
 All but $5.6 billion is public money.

-CEO Toshiro Muto has said the 206 national Olympic committees, dozens of sports federations, sponsors, broadcasters, media, and hospitality providers, have been asked to find ways to reduce the size of their delegations arriving in Tokyo.
+Organizing committee CEO Toshiro Muto has said the 206 national Olympic committees, dozens of sports federations, sponsors, broadcasters, media and hospitality providers, have been asked to find ways to reduce the size of their delegations arriving in Tokyo.
 Muto said organizers are "reexamining service levels and requirements in every possible area."
 IOC President Thomas Bach has said "nothing is taboo" as billions in costs pile up.

 There is one untouchable: the quota of 11,000 athletes and 4,400 Paralympians will not be cut, and competition schedules and the 42 venues will remain the same.
 That opens the way for TV broadcasts to go ahead, the lifeblood of the IOC.
 The IOC had income of $5.7 billion over the last four-year Olympic cycle, and 73% was from selling broadcast rights.
 Another 18% was from top sponsors.
 Billions in television revenue will be lost if the games aren't held next year, imperiling the IOC's finances.
 Getting the Olympics on television and other platforms is a priority, along with keeping the athletes safe off-camera.
 The American network NBC, the biggest single source of income for the IOC, pays an average of about $1.2 billion for each Olympics.